SilverNicktail/terminator-unity/Docs/FILETYPES.md

 Future Shock contains seven:

-* `MDMDBRIF.BSA` - Briefing/bestiary data, TBC
+* `MDMDBRIF.BSA` - Briefing/bestiary data, TBC.
-* `MDMDENMS.BSA` - Enemy model data
+* `MDMDENMS.BSA` - Enemy model data, equivalent of MONSTER.BSA
 * `MDMDIMGS.BSA` - Image data
-* `MDMDMAPS.BSA` - Maps
+* `MDMDMAPS.BSA` - Maps, equivalent of DF's MAPS.BSA
 * `MDMDMUSC.BSA` - Music data, XMI format, whatever the heck that is.
 Judging by filenames (`FMINTRO.XMI`, etc) some of the audio appears to be for in-game movies?
+Asset folder also contains lots of HMI files, as above, so these may be intended specifically for video.
 * `MDMDOBJS.BSA` - Level objects - walls, rubble, interior items, etc. Equivalent to DF's `ARCH3D.BSA`.
 * `MDMDSFXS.BSA` - Sound effects, equivalent to DF's 'DAGGER.SND`.

+(Anyone want to take a guess at what the hell "MDMD" stands for?)